mihaisavezi/claude-code-open/README.md

 # Claude Code Open

+A wrapper around Claude Code that actually allows you to connect it to any other LLM provider.
+Contribute to add providers

-A production-ready LLM proxy server that converts requests from various LLM providers to Anthropic's Claude API format.
+Production-ready LLM proxy server that converts requests from various LLM providers to Anthropic's Claude API format.
 Built with Go for high performance and reliability.

+This project is inspired by [Clude Code Router](https://github.com/musistudio/claude-code-router), the project was buggy and didn't work for me.
+This fixes that.

 ## Features